CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 mails from your own server to the internet, but you want to use an external service (like [smtpeter.com](www.smtpeter.com)) to track the clicks and opens for your mailings.
-Other use cases for smarthosts are when you want to create a chain of MailerQ instances, and have the mails from one instance be forwarded to the next instance.
+Other use cases for smarthosts are when you want to create a chain of MailerQ instances, and have the mails from one instance forwarded to the next instance.